Lukasss93/laravel-larex/README.md

 * The **key** column inside the CSV file supports the **dot notation** for nested arrays.
 * You can watch your CSV file with `php artisan larex --watch`
 * You can use `php artisan larex:sort` to sort the CSV file by group and key.
-* Be careful when using the `php artisan larex` command!
+* Be careful when using the `php artisan larex:export` command!
 It will overwrite all files named with the group names inside the CSV.
 * Be careful when using the **dot notation**!
 Only the **last** entry will override the value.

 ### Example